MinaProtocol/MIPs/MIPS/mip-0006-slot-reduction-90s.md

 - The vesting start and distribution points remain aligned in real-world time.
 - However, due to the change in slot duration, the schedule as measured in slot numbers is adjusted accordingly.

+**Test Case 5: Epoch Duration Verification**

+Epochs complete in approximately 178.5 hours (7.4 days) of real-world time:

+- Measure the real-world time duration between epoch boundaries
+- Verify that epochs contain exactly 7,140 slots at the new 90-second slot time
+- Confirm that scripts calculating staking rewards work well under the new frequency
+- This can be validated by monitoring epoch transitions and measuring intervals between them

 # Reference Implementation